BillWaller/MKRL/README.md

-# MKRL
+MKRL
-GNUCOBOL Record Layouts from File Descriptors

 Developed and tested with GNUCOBOL 3.3.

 usage: mkrl File-Specification (full path and filename)

-mkrl

-Developed and tested with GNUCOBOL 3.3.

-usage: mkrl File-Specification (full path and filename)

 This program creates record layouts from COBOL data structures, which may be File Descriptors.
-Currently, it only works with flat data structures, although multi-dimensional tables may be added in the future.

-Assume you want a record layout from an FD stored in ../CPY/SYSDATES.FD.
+Example: Assume you want a record layout from an FD stored in ../CPY/SYSDATES.FD.
 Change to the MKRL directory and type:

     mkrl.sh ../CPY/SYSDATES.FD